By Ed Staskus

-He bought it, trading in his 1977 Chevy Impala, which was wheezing on its last legs.
+He bought it, trading in his 1977 Chevy Impala, which was losing oil and wheezing.
 When he reached an empty stretch of I-87 south of Champlain, he took the car up to 175 KPH.
-The GNX was fitted with a turbocharged V6 engine with horsepower to spare on top of a boatload of torque.
+It was outfitted with a turbocharged V6 engine with horsepower to spare on top of a boatload of torque.
 It was an automatic but could do 0 to 95 KPH in less than five seconds.
 When he saw a car a kilometer-or-so ahead he backed off his solitary drag race.

 Bernie Doiron was wearing almost new insulated rubber boots.
 By the time he crossed the Gulf Shore Parkway they didn’t look almost new anymore, even though they still were.
 Standing on the shoulder of the road he stamped most of the mud off.
 The road didn’t look new anymore, either, but Bernie doubted the National Park was going to be doing anything about it anytime soon.
 When summer came tourists would be parking on the shoulders, leaving their cars behind to gape at the cliffs and walk along the undulating coastline.
 In the meantime, the natives would be slowing down, keeping an eye out for loose kids and happy-go-lucky dogs.

 They never should have laid it down with shoulders in the first place, he thought.